 The Docklands Light Railway (DLR) was opened in August 1987, breathing new life into the neglected Docklands.
 The initial route ran between Stratford/Tower Gateway to Island Gardens, covering just 15 stations.
 It's since spread its wings to Lewisham, Woolwich and Beckton, and now has 45 stations.
 There are two things Londoners will instinctively say to you about the DLR: 'front seat' and 'no drivers'.

 And what's all this about new DLR trains?

 It's high time the DLR had some new rolling stock.
 Though none of the original 1980s stock is still running in London, many of the current trains go waaay back — some have been in use since 1991.
-In 2019, TfL announced it was ordering 43 new trains to replace the oldest stock on the DLR.
+In 2019, TfL announced it was ordering 43 (since upped to 54) new trains to replace the oldest stock on the DLR.
 The trains are being produced by Spanish company, Construcciones y Auxiliar de Ferrocarriles, S.A, hence why the press pics in this article look like a DLR train's holiday snaps.